Knitting vs Crochet: Which is Easier? Which is Better?

 My personal advice on whether you should learn to crochet or knit first

-My other revelation about knitting and crocheting is that once you have a handle on crochet, it’s much easier to manage things like tension and holding the yarn and needles when you move over to learning how to knit.
+My other revelation about knitting and crocheting is that once you master crochet, it’s easier to control tension, yarn, and needles while learning how to knit.

 Tips for starting out